-60-day notice of information collection under review; Form I-192, Application for Advance Permission to Enter as Nonimmigrant (Pursuant to 212(d)(3) of the Immigration and Nationality Act); OMB Control No. 1615-0017.
+30-Day Notice of Information Collection Under Review; Form I-192, Application for Advance Permission to Enter as Nonimmigrant (Pursuant to 212(d)(3) of the Immigration and Nationality Act); OMB Control No. 1615-0017.

-The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection is published to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted for sixty days until August 24, 2009.
+The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The information collection was previously published in the Federal Register on June 25, 2009, at 74 FR 30313, allowing for a 60-day public comment period.
+USCIS did not receive any comments.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;